andrinbuerli/offline-rl/README.md

 ### PointMaze_Medium-v3 (episode=500)

+Now we reused the _same_ hyperparameters but increased the difficulty of the environment by changing the maze to a medium size.

 | Algorithm | Dataset Size | Dataset Sampling | Eval Reward |
 | --------- | ----- | ----- | ----- |
 | Uniform Random | - | - |  0.1 |